biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Principal Coordinate Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clicking on the "Ordination results (ordination_results)" (Principal Coordinate Analysis) artifact will open an interactive visualization of the similarity among your samples.
-Generally speaking, the more similar the samples, the closer the are likely to be in the PCoA ordination.
+Clicking on the "pcoa (ordination_results)" (Principal Coordinate Analysis) artifact will open an interactive visualization of the similarity among your samples.
+Generally speaking, the more similar the samples with respect to their features, the closer the are likely to be in the PCoA ordination plot.
 The Emperor visualization program offers a very useful way to explore how patterns of similarity in your data associate with different metadata categories.

 Once the Emperor visualization program loads, the PCoA result will look like: